First Nuclear Ultra-Heavy Dark Matter Search in Argon Time Projection Chambers with the DarkSide-50 Experiment: Detector Response

 \subsection{LAr response}

 For the cross section values of the considered model, a UHDM nucleus is expected to elastically scatter off LAr nuclei multiple times while passing through the TPC, producing S1 and S2 signals.
 Several different signal combinations may arise: a series of S1 followed by a series of S2 signals, a series of S1 followed by a series of merged S2 signals, merged S1 followed by merged S2 signals, and a series of unmerged or merged S2 dictated by the lack of S1 signals due to form factor suppression.
 This last type of event should be unexpected and may also be prevented via fiducialization cut.
 Given that the dark matter speed average is around $v_0\sim220$ km/sec (in the galactic rest frame), a UHDM nucleus is expected to cross the TPC roughly in $\mathcal{O}(1)\,\mu \mathrm{s}$ timescale, and S2 signals will take $\mathcal{O}(10)\, \mathrm{\mu s}$ to $\mathcal{O}(100)\,\mathrm{\mu s}$ at 200 V/cm nominal drift field.
+The target signature of this search is a merged S1 pulse, while the charge of the S2 signal is not used as part of the analysis in the search for UHDM.

 From figure \ref{fig:pspace}, UHDM nuclei in the parameter space region of interest will deposit roughly $\mathcal{O}(10)$ keV to $\mathcal{O}(10^3)$ keV.
 Given this, S1 is employed as the variable of interest.
-S2 signals are not used in this analysis because the electron drift times in the TPC are comparable to or exceed the transit time of candidate UHDM particles traversing the detector, leading to having to perform model dependent recombination corrections for S2 estimates.
+S2 signals are not used in this analysis because the electron drift times in the TPC are comparable to or exceed the transit time of UHDM particles traversing the detector, leading to having to perform model dependent recombination corrections for S2 estimates.

 The LAr scintillation response is modeled to estimate S1.
 For electronic recoils (ER) \cite{Aris,Darkside-ArSim}:

 where $g_1$ is the collection efficiency of photons, $N_{ex}$ is the number of excitons, $N_i$ is the number of electron-ion pairs, and $R(E_R,F)$ is the recombination probability for an ER of $E_R$ at drift field $F$.
 The recombination probability for this model is taken from \cite{Darkside-ArSim}.